 - Vitamin C supports the immune system.
 Lower the dose if diarrhea develops.

 - Zinc supports the immune system but may interact with certain medications, particularly some antibiotics, and it may not be appropriate for people with HIV/AIDS.

 - Herbs are a proven, effective way to strengthen the body’s systems.
 As with any therapy, you should work with your doctor to diagnose your problem before starting treatment.
 You can take herbs as dried extracts (capsules, powders or teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).

 Worried that you may have a parasite?
 Please come see us.

-If you’re experiencing any of the symptoms listed above and think you may have a parasite, please make an appointment with Westchester Health to see one of our physicians.
+If you’re experiencing any of the symptoms listed above and think you may have a parasite, please call (914) 232-1919 to make an appointment with one of our Westchester Health gastroenterologists.
 The sooner we can test for parasites, identify which type you have and start treating you, the sooner you can start to feel better.
 Whenever, wherever you need us, we’re here for you.